ccs282/adv_env_econ_24/assignment/README.md

 #### Task

 If you get assigned one of the topics from the empirical track, you should extend a paper's analysis by an additional robustness test or further analysis.
 The papers all aim at identifying some causal relationship, and it is your task to enhance the analysis in this respect.
-For instance, if a paper first identifies the causal impact of temperatures on mortality and, second, makes projections into the future leveraging the estimates from the first step, you are expected to extend the causal estimation part of the *first* part.
+For instance, if a paper first identifies the causal impact of temperatures on mortality and, second, makes projections into the future leveraging the estimates from the first step, you are expected to extend the causal estimation of the *first* part.

 #### Content of your paper